Jacob de Haan (composer): Career

 De Haan gained recognition in the 1980s for his film-inspired compositions.
 He also conducts master classes and serves as a jury member at international music competitions.
 In Germany, De Haan collaborated with the Bayerische Musikakademie (Bavarian Music Academy) and the Bundesakademie für musikalische Jugendbildung (Federal Academy for Musical Youth Education) in Trossingen.

-Composition
+Compositions

 De Haan draws inspiration from both contemporary and classical composers.
 His compositional process often begins with improvisation on his old Steinway piano, developing themes and melodies into completed works.

 Awards

 In 2018, De Haan was honored with the Buma Wind Music Award and the Buma Classical Award.
 Earlier, in 2003, he received a lifetime achievement award from the Frisian regional broadcasting company Omrop Fryslân.